Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 └── vision/

 There are many different categories of libraries under the top-level folder.
-In this lab, we are going to use the **vision** library.
-So, let’s enter the sub-directory *vision*, and you can find following directory structure.
+In this lab, you will use the **vision** library.
+So, enter the sub-directory **vision**, and you will find following directory structure.

 vision/